Safavid Georgia: 17th century

 In 1639, by the Treaty of Zuhab which ended the 1623–1639 war, the Caucasus was decisively partitioned between the Safavids and Ottomans roughly along the lines of the earlier Amasya treaty of 1555.
 Kartli and Kakheti were reconfirmed as Iranian domains, while everything to the west of it remained in Ottoman hands.
 Samtskhe–Meskheti, including its eastern part, was irrevocably lost.

 In 1654, during the reign of King Abbas II, Kartli was turned into crown land (khasseh), and therefore subjected to direct Safavid taxation.
 The amount of land directly taxed by the state reached its greatest extent in this year.
 Also during Abbas II's reign, an earlier plan was revived to populate the eastern part of the province, Kakheti, with Turkic nomads.
 This measure incited a general uprising in 1659.
 The rebels succeeded in expelling the nomads, but still had to accept the Safavid kings's suzerainty.
 In 1675 a wall was built around Tiflis by king Suleiman I (1666–1694).
 By the 1690s ethnic Georgians formed the mainstay of the Safavid army.

 18th century

 In 1701 one of the artillerymen (tupchis) in Tiflis was appointed vakil ("regent") of the tupchi-bashi of Tiflis fortress.
-Emamqoli Khan (David II), born and raised in Isfahan, and known for his loyal service to his Safavid overlords, was made governor of Kakheti in 1703–1709 by Sultan Husayn due to his father, Nazar-Ali Khan (Heraclius I), being stationed at Isfahan during the entire period.
+Imam Quli Khan (David II), born and raised in Isfahan, and known for his loyal service to his Safavid overlords, was made governor of Kakheti in 1703–1709 by Sultan Husayn due to his father, Nazar-Ali Khan (Heraclius I), being stationed at Isfahan during the entire period.